So Long Mr. Chumps: Plot

-The Stooges are incompetent yet sincere street cleaners.
+The Stooges are incompetent but industrious street cleaners.
 Upon discovering a discarded envelope containing oil bonds, they dutifully return it to its rightful owner, B.O.
 Davis.
 Grateful for their integrity, Davis offers them a reward of five thousand dollars on the condition that they locate an honest individual possessing executive capabilities.

-Guided by an upright canine, the Stooges encounter a distressed young woman who reveals that her beloved has been unjustly imprisoned.
-To facilitate communication with the incarcerated man, the Stooges devise a plan to intentionally land themselves in jail.
+They initiate their search by leaving a wallet on the sidewalk for passersby to find, with the expectation that an honest person will reveal their integrity by returning it to them.
+To their chagrin, the only living being to pass their test is a dog, who returns the wallet and then guides the Stooges to an encounter with his owner.
+His owner is a distressed young woman who reveals that her beloved has been unjustly imprisoned.
+She describes him as an honest man and insists that she can prove his innocence if the Stooges will help him to escape from jail.
+The Stooges devise a plan to intentionally land themselves in jail.

 Once incarcerated, they successfully locate the individual in question, Percy Pomeroy.

-Employing resourcefulness, the Stooges modify their prison attire to resemble guard uniforms using black paint, enabling their escape.
-However, their freedom is short-lived as they inadvertently encounter Davis, who is revealed to be "Lone Wolf" Louie, a notorious bond swindler.
+The Stooges execute an escape that involves modifying their prison attire to resemble guard uniforms using black paint.
+However, their freedom is short-lived as they fortuitously encounter Davis, who is revealed to be "Lone Wolf" Louie, a notorious bond swindler.
 Consequently, both Davis and the Stooges find themselves incarcerated once more.